Submissions

 Annual submission deadlines:

-• for issue 1 – by 1 May
+• for inclusion within issue 1 – 30 April

 Books for review and correspondence about reviews should be sent to the Reviews Editor at reviews@aema.net.au.
+Please see the Book Reviews and Short Notices page for further information.

 Peer review process